S3-working-group/s3-practical-guide/docs/all.md

 -   **Evaluation Schedule:** _When and how will you evaluate the effectiveness of the domain's design and the success of the team (or role keeper) in fulfilling the domain's purpose?_

 On the [S3 Canvas microsite](http://s3canvas.sociocracy30.org/s3-delegation-canvas.html) you can find a template that you can use for (co-)designing new domains or for documenting existing domains, when clarifying them is worthwhile.

+For a complete example of a domain description, see the Appendix: _Example Domain Description: Marketing Department_.

 ##### Considerations for designing domains